-If you love 1950s station wagons and a bit of patina then you are going to love this 1959 Ford Country Sedan Station Wagon.
+If you love 1950s station wagons then you are probably going to love this 1959 Ford Country Sedan Station Wagon that’s done just 90,000 miles in its lifetime.

 Ford described the Fordor 6-passenger Country Sedan as, “A husky 4-door model that combines the hauling ability of a wagon with extra appointments found only in a luxury sedan“.
 Trim levels on the Country Sedan station wagons were based on the Fairlane.